skrysmanski/devlog/content/articles/R/plotting-graphs.md

 Sometimes, however, this may not be desired.
 There are two ways to fix this.

-First, you can specify the aspect ratio to be 1 ([[http://xkcd.com/1162/|cause log scales are for quitters]]).
+First, you can specify the aspect ratio to be 1 ([cause log scales are for quitters](http://xkcd.com/1162/)).
 In this case, the x and the y axes will use the same scale:

 ```
 curve(x^2, -4, 3, asp=1)